This page was updated on December 21, 2021.

 Upbeat urban illumination

 Lighting up winter nights in increasingly inventive ways has earned Montréal a reputation as a city of lights – with a high-tech twist.
-Past Luminothérapie installations had us riding illuminated musical see-saws, playing with luminous larger-than-life dominoes and creating a symphony of sound.
-This year, we’ll get to experience 10 different light-and-sound artworks throughout the many blocks of the Quartier des spectacles!
+This year’s Luminothérapie installations and projections revisit some favourite artworks – like the illuminated musical see-saws – alongside new projection art, five-minute dance parties, and more throughout the many blocks of the Quartier des spectacles!

 Winter shines bright in Montréal

 One of many winter holiday activities in Montréal – not to mention one of the free things to do this winter in Montréal – Luminothérapie turns the power on from noon until well after dark in Place des Festivals.
-Right next door, you'll find entertainment hub Place des Arts and the Musée d'art contemporain de Montréal.
-Across Sainte-Catherine Street, check out the sparkling Complexe Desjardins and its illuminated fountain.
+Right next door, you'll find entertainment hub Place des Arts. and the Musée d'art contemporain de Montréal Across Sainte-Catherine Street, check out the sparkling Complexe Desjardins, transformed into a magical Holiday Kingdom this season, with an illuminated fountain, visits with Santa and more.
 And stroll down Ste.
 Catherine Street all the way to the Village to see the sights at Noël dans le Parc in Place Émilie-Gamelin.

 A showcase for primarily local artists, Luminothérapie grew out of Montréal’s participation in UNESCO’s Creative Cities Network, a global network exchanging ideas on innovative urban culture.
 Montréal's winter inventiveness continues after Luminothérapie, when the MONTRÉAL EN LUMIÈRE festival of food, art and culture lights up downtown in late February.